typescript-cheatsheets/react/README.md

 }
 ```

 **Type Guarding**: Sometimes Union Types solve a problem in one area but create another downstream.
+If `A` and `B` are both object types, `A | B` isn't "either A or B", it is "A or B or both at once", which causes some confusion if you expected it to be the former.
 Learn how to write checks, guards, and assertions (also see the Conditional Rendering section below).
 For example:

 ```ts
 interface Admin {